 Block on Trump's Asylum Ban Upheld by Supreme Court

-Still, sometimes it is impossible to pay.
+Sometimes it is impossible to pay.
 Whatever the creditors demand, you can't squeeze blood from a stone.
-But you can try to negotiate for your parents and talk to the institutions about your financial situation.
-Individual hospitals all have their own policies on bill forgiveness and sometimes, if you are lucky, communicating your situation is all it takes.
+But you can try to negotiate on your loved one’s behalf.

-If you are concerned about paying for elder care or want to make sure that your family is covered in case of emergencies and over the long-term, talk to a lawyer.
+If you are concerned about paying for older adult care or want to make sure that your family is covered in case of emergencies and over the long term, talk to a lawyer.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.